-Berklee College of Music Class of 2021, dual major in Bass Performance and Jazz Composition with a minor in Musical Theater Writing I have been playing electric and upright bass for 12 years and have experience playing all styles of music.
+Berklee College of Music Class of 2021, dual major in Bass Performance and Jazz Composition I have been playing electric and upright bass for 13 years and have experience playing all styles of music.
 I have very strong sight reading abilities and have been praised for my melodic and foundational bass lines.

 ReviewsEndorse Beth McPherson

 Q: What do you like most about your job?